 A key audit matter is a matter that, in our professional judgement, was of most significance in our audit of the financial report of the current year.
 This matter was addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
-For the matter below, our description of how our audit addressed the matter is provided in that context
+For each matter below, our description of how our audit addressed the matter is provided in that context

-Carrying value of Capitalised Exploration Expenditure
+Carrying Value of Exploration and Evaluation Expenditure